D-T-666/KCHA/sem-6/CN/exercise-2/exc.typ

 #solution[
   This statement is false.
 Part 2 of exercise 2 of sheet 1 had us come up with a counterexample.
+But here it is again:

+  No matter what we do, the internal transition always picks
+  $0$ and puts it into $R$.
+This way, we'll always have
+  $S subset {0, 1}$.
 ]

 #problem[Norm Functions][